google/fscrypt/README.md

 #### Getting "encryption not enabled" on an ext4 filesystem.

-Getting this error on an ext4 system usually means the filesystem has not been setup for encryption.
+Getting this error on an ext4 filesystem usually means the filesystem has not been setup for encryption.
 The only other way to get this error is if filesystem encryption has been explicitly disabled in the kernel config.

 __IMPORTANT:__ Before enabling encryption on an ext4 filesystem __ALL__ of the